 Preventive antibiotics have been shown to stop urinary infection s in some cases and pose little risk of problems.
 They do not make your child less immune to disease or infection.
 The doses used are very low, just enough to prevent a urinary infection from starting.
 While you are waiting for the reflux to go away, it is sometime best to keep your child on a preventive antibiotic so that they do not have more infections.

 Children who have grade 4 and 5 reflux may require surgery.
 During the procedure, the surgeon will create a flap-valve apparatus for the ureter that will the urine from flowing into the kidney.
 In more severe cases, the scarred kidney and ureter may need to be surgically removed.

-The procedure can be performed through open surgery, laparoscopic surgery, and robotic surgery.
+The procedure can be performed through endoscopic surgery, open surgery or robot-assisted laparoscopic surgery.

-Open surgery is done through a lower abdominal incision (bikini incision), the bladder is opened and the ureters are repaired in such a way to prevent more reflux.
-The success rate is very high (95 – 97 percent)Laparoscopic surgery with robotic assistance (DaVinci) can now be performed at selected hospitals and offers a generally shorter hospital stay and more rapid recovery with three small incisions.
-Children’s National Hospital offers all surgical options for correcting VUR, including robotic surgery and minimally invasive procedures.
-The pediatric specialists will develop a care plan that best meets the needs of each individual child.
+- Open surgery is done through a lower abdominal incision (bikini incision), the bladder is opened and the ureters are repaired in such a way to prevent more reflux.
+The success rate is very high (95 – 97%).